vekatze/neut/book/src/terms.md

 ### Semantics

-A text literal is compiled into a pointer to a tuple like the below:
+A text literal is compiled into a pointer to a tuple like the following:

 ```text
 (0, length-of-string, array-of-characters)
 ```

 This tuple is static.
-That is, in terms of LLVM, a global constant like the below is inserted to the resulting IR.
+More specifically, a global constant like the following is inserted into the resulting IR.

 ```llvm
 @"text-hello" = private unnamed_addr constant {i64, i64, [5 x i8]} {i64 0, i64 5, [5 x i8] c"hello"}